Otis Worldwide: Buy This Undervalued Spin-Off And Industry Leader

 Source: Otis Worldwide Form 10

-As a result, while Service revenue grew only 2% YoY, the organic growth rate (ex F/X) is actually 5% and the service revenue organic growth rate accelerated 100bps YoY.
+As a result, while reported service revenue grew only 2% YoY, the organic growth rate (ex F/X) is actually 5% and the service revenue organic growth rate accelerated 100bps YoY.
 In addition to accelerating service revenue growth, OTIS’ EBITDA margin is +100bps higher than KONE’s EBITDA margin.

+Based upon comps in the industry, Otis is trading at a significant discount to KONE on an EBITDA multiple basis; however, the service business is performing better than reported and I believe that this discount to KONE will close over time and my current target price is $70 per share which represents ~18X FY19 EBITDA.

 If you liked this article, please follow me and read my other pieces.